Bayes factor functions for testing partial correlation coefficients: Introduction

-In the next section, we apply these principles to define BFFs for testing the presence of partial correlations.
-We then compare our approach to several existing Bayesian tests by applying them to the "The Rapid Resumption" data \parencite{LLERAS2011}.
+{ In Section \ref{secmethod}, we utilize these principles to construct BFFs for testing the presence of partial correlation.
+Section \ref{sec: prior_Comp} presents a comparison of alternative priors using the discrepancy measure of \cite{Wagenmakers2025}.
+We further evaluate our approach against existing Bayesian tests through an application to the \emph{Rapid Resumption dataset} \citep{LLERAS2011} in Section.}